schadenfred/proscrypt-koans/README.md

 Or amirite?

-Well it turns out I'm wrong, and I'm the fuckface, and that optometrists in California and pretty much everywhere else have bribed their state legislatures to keep opticians from making glasses based on out of date prescriptions.
+Well it turns out that I'm wrong, and that I'm the fuckface, and that optometrists in California and pretty much everywhere else have bribed their state legislatures to keep opticians from making glasses based on out of date prescriptions.
 I guess I don't blame them.
 If I could use the government to force everyone who wants to learn programming to pay me for this tutorial, I would.

 "But I'm poor," you'd say.

-"Fuck you, pay me," I'd say.
+"Fuck you, pay me."

 ## Orient